sunrekay/SRPSC-Light/README.md

 # Surendoy Remote Proxy-Server Configurator Light
-__SRPSС Light__ is software allows you to quickly configure a vps for a proxy server with 120 unique ipv6 addresses for connection and the ability to upload authentication data to a MySQL database.
+__SRPSС Light__ is a software that allows to quickly configure a vps as a proxy server with more than 100 ipv6-addresses to use and the ability to upload authentication data to a MySQL database.

 ## How to choose a vps?
 __VPS Requirement:__